hmc-cs111-spring2016/project-notebook/Entry 2 -- April 10.md

 - What are your thoughts on my idea for generating rhythms?
 Any major flaws I haven't noticed?
 Any other ideas on how I could get accetable rhythms?
 - Can you think of a better parameter name than "polyphony"?
 It describes the number of notes that can be generated in a single chord.
 - For parameter names that are more than one word, such as "absRange," what do you think of using camel case?
 I write a lot of java, so it feels natural for me, but would something else be better?
-- Are there any other major parameters I should prioritize?
-There are countless I can think of, but at some point I want to start working on the UI version of the DSL, since that's more design/language-y and should be refreshing to work on.
+- Are there any major parameters I should prioritize (other than rhythm)?
+There are countless I can think of, but there are also a bunch of other things I'd like to work on.
+- Besides parameters, what should I prioritize?
+I feel like there are a lot of directions I could go.
+	- UI version of DSL
+	- Better user feedback (e.g. highlighting problematic code)
+	- MIDI integration (allow users to hear what the music sounds like)
+	- Something else?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

 Was able to spend some time coding/planning every day this week (github commits won't necessarily reflect this since I'll often work past midnight and I sometimes forget to push).
 Splitting up my time into smaller chunks helped keep things moving along.
 If I got stuck on something, I'd just sleep on it and come back the next day.

-Total: ~14 hours (daily breakdown in work log above)
+Total: ~14 hours.
+Daily breakdown in work log above.